piliwilliam0306/metal1/mcu_control/base_control/README.md

      * if "feedback_wheel_angularVel" topic output is close to "cmd_wheel_angularVel," rosserial and motor control board is working.
      $ Ctrl + C

-## Make robot move
+## Make robot move via Teleop app
+  * Now, put the robot on the ground
+  * In ssh terminal in Odroid board, launch startup script
      $ roslaunch andbot andbot_v1.launch
-  * Type Odroid IP address into Android App to Teleop.
+  * Open Teleop app in Android phone
+    * Enter "http://[Odroid IP address]:11311 as ROS_MASTER_URI.
-  * You should see map updating after moving the robot for a while.
+  * Now you should see a map in the Teleop app
+  * Use the teleop app to control the robot movement/rotation for a few meters, and check if the map updating is correct.